Frequently Asked Questions

 Do I have to become a member of the Library to use it or receive information?

 No. Use of the Library and most of our courses, activities, events and learning programmes are free.
 It is also free to be added to our mailing list.
 We make it clear in our publicity when there is a fee or payment required.
 We want everyone to become a borrower so they can enjoy our fantastic materials.
-Becoming a borrower is free and easy to do and we ask you to this before booking onto courses.
+Becoming a borrower is free and easy to do.

 How can I get involved in Women’s Library activities?